 Confirmed speakers and panelists:

 We want to thank all 90+ people that have already signed up to volunteer!
 This overwhelming response fills us with hope and determination to try our best to have the best workshop possible!
 We hope to see you all there on Sunday June 16th!

 If you don’t have a concrete idea or results, but you’d like to get involved, here are some amazing volunteer opportunities:

-Recipients of accepted proposals may receive travel grants (transportation, accommodation, registration and meals) to attend the CVPR conference, tutorials and workshops.
-The review process is single-blind and visa support letters will be provided.
+Recipients of accepted proposals may receive full travel grants (transportation, accommodation, registration and meals) to attend the CVPR conference, tutorials and workshops.
+The review process is single-blind and immigration letters will be provided.

 Researchers or practitioners based in developing regions are strongly encouraged to apply.

 Travel grants and US Visa: Keeping in mind how time-consuming the Visa processes can be, we expect to announce decisions for applicants that do not have a US Visa around mid-April.
 This will hopefully allow enough time for the visa process to finish on time.

 The submission deadline for the Call for Challenges is March 25th, 2019).
 We received 105 applications in total!